Music & Wellness Program

-Under the leadership of Music Director Lucas Richman, who is nationally acclaimed for his work in this field, the KSO has successfully established an award-winning Music & Wellness program.
+Under the leadership of former Music Director Lucas Richman, who is nationally acclaimed for his work in this field, the KSO has successfully established an award-winning Music & Wellness program.

-The mission of the Knoxville Symphony Orchestra’s Music & Wellness program is to provide live musical performance that enhance the healing process and benefit patients, visitors and staff in healthcare settings.
+The mission of the Knoxville Symphony Orchestra’s Music & Wellness program is to provide live musical performances that enhance the healing process and benefit patients, visitors and staff in healthcare settings.

 THE POWER OF MUSIC

 The power of music extends beyond the concert hall and touches our daily lives in whatever we do.
 One of our missions at the KSO is to acknowledge and develop our musical connections throughout the community.
 We already have in place a commitment to bring music education to children throughout East Tennessee.
 Now we are turning our attention to the healthcare community.